therealvishnuvardhan/FLCut/README.md

 ## Core Challenge Solutions

 ### 1. Custom Aliases & Collision Resolution
-FLCut allows users to define custom short link slugs.
+LinkChop allows users to define custom short link slugs.
 When users request custom slugs, they are validated against several constraints:
 - Length: Must be between 3 and 30 characters.
 - Format: Must contain only alphanumeric characters, hyphens, and underscores.
 - Reserved Words: Slugs like admin, api, login, auth, and sitemap are blocked to prevent hijacking of system routes.
 - Content Moderation: A profanity filter using the obscenity package blocks inappropriate words to protect the domain's reputation.

 #### Collision Suggestions
 If a user requests an alias that is already taken, the database unique constraint throws a P2002 error code.
-Instead of throwing a generic error, FLCut catches the conflict and automatically generates three available suggestions:
+Instead of throwing a generic error, LinkChop catches the conflict and automatically generates three available suggestions:
 - Suffix Appending: It appends common templates like -flc, -rsvp, -2026, or -go.
 - Random Appending: If suffix combinations are taken, it appends random 3-digit numbers.
 - Availability Verification: The generator checks the database to verify the suggestions are vacant before returning them, ensuring the user gets working alternatives immediately.